MarioRuiz/slack-smart-bot/README.md

 - *[Legacy API Token](https://api.slack.com/custom-integrations/legacy-tokens)*.

 *Remember to invite the smart bot to the channels where they will be accessible before creating the bot*

+SmartBot will notify about SmartBot status changes or any SmartBot incident if defined the status_channel in settings file and the channel exists.
+By default: smartbot-status

 ## Usage